 - If you’re not immobile, take pictures of the crash site.
 Include photos of debris, skid marks, vehicle damage, and other relevant details.

 - Talk to people who witnessed the accident.
 Write down their names and phone numbers.

 - Go to the hospital and undergo an evaluation of your injuries.
-If your doctor refers you for imaging tests, surgery, or further treatment, you should listen.
-Continue treating with your doctors until they release you from care.
+You should listen if your doctor refers you for imaging tests, surgery, or further treatment.
+Continue treating your doctors until they release you from care.